quicwg/multipath/draft-ietf-quic-multipath.md

 Endpoints might prefer to retain spare connection IDs so that they can respond to unintentional migration events ({{Section 9.5 of QUIC-TRANSPORT}}).

-Cipher suites with nonce shorter than 12 bytes cannot be used together with the multipath extension.
-If such cipher suite is selected and the use of the multipath extension is negotiated, endpoints MUST abort the handshake with a TRANSPORT_PARAMETER error.
+Cipher suites with a nonce shorter than 12 bytes cannot be used together with the multipath extension.
+If such a cipher suite is selected and the use of the multipath extension is negotiated, endpoints MUST abort the handshake with a TRANSPORT_PARAMETER error.